Bukkiee20/MerSKILL-Sales-Analysis/README.md

 3. Quarter 1 stood out with the lowest recorded sales at $6.8M, while Quarter 4 marked the pinnacle with $11.5M in sales.
 It's worth noting that the final three months of the year (October, Novemberand December) with December being the highest with $4.6M in sales saw a significant upswing in revenue.
 Tuesday, in particular, emerged as the top-performing day with $5.09M in sales surpassing allother days of the week.
 4. The business consistently encounters its peak periods between the hours of 11am-1pm and then recurring from 6pm-8pm.
 During these specific time frames, we consistently observe a significant surge in order placements signifying the prime hours of customer activity.

+### Recommendations
+1. **Leverage Macbook Pro's Success:** Given the Macbook Pro Laptop's exceptional sales and high average order value, consider introducing complementary products or accessories that can be bundled with Macbook Pro Laptop purchases to further boost sales and increase revenue.
+2. **Promotion for ThinkPad Laptop:** The ThinkPad Laptop is performing well as it ranks second based on average order value, but there's room for growth.
+Implement targeted marketing campaigns or promotions to capitalize on its popularity and potentially surpass iPhone sales.
+3. Build on the success of Tuesdays as the highest revenue day.
+Run targeted promotions or campaigns on Tuesdays to maintain or increase sales on this day.
+4. **Optimize Operating Hours:** Given the observed peak order hours from 11am to 1pm and 6pm to 8pm, ensure that the business is adequately staffed and prepared during these periods to provide the best customer experience.
+In addition, consider offering promotions or special deals during these peak hours to further encourage customer activity and spending.
+5. **AAA Batteries Optimization:** Despite being the lowest in sales revenue, AAA Batteries (4-pack) is highly ordered.
+Consider bundling these batteries with other products or offering special deals to increase their sales value.

 ### Dashboard
 ![MeriSKILLS Project-1](https://github.com/Bukkiee20/MerSKILL-Sales-Analysis/assets/99342341/20190bf4-8205-41b4-8ead-8ad606a1d57b)